-- Addressing the huge skills miss-matching through measures that develop effective synergies between the worlds of education and work;
+- Addressing the huge skills miss-matching through measures that develop effective synergies between the worlds of education and work.

-- Designing and supporting youth guarantee schemes and youth mobility programs aiming to tackle the dramatic levels of youth unemployment;
+- Designing and supporting youth guarantee schemes and youth mobility programs aiming to tackle the dramatic levels of youth unemployment.

-- Promoting and supporting employment through the development of self–employment, social enterprises and business start-ups, targeting groups with the greatest potential and fostering cooperation between employment services, business support and finance providers;
+- Promoting and supporting employment through the development of self–employment, social enterprises and business start-ups, targeting groups with the greatest potential and fostering cooperation between employment services, business support and finance providers.

-- Introducing new processes and schemes for combating undeclared employment and social contributions evasion;
+- Introducing new processes and schemes for combating undeclared employment and social contributions evasion.

-- Supporting the modernisation and capacity building of government bodies with a mandate to promote employment and combat unemployment;
+- Supporting the modernisation and capacity building of government bodies with a mandate to promote employment and combat unemployment.

-- Supporting the transformation of the National Public Employment Services to European Employment Services through the promotion of mobility;
+- Supporting the transformation of the National Public Employment Services to European Employment Services through the promotion of mobility.

-Currently, the cost of healthcare sector is not sustainable and therefore new ways to more efficiently and effectively use the limited resources must be found.
-In addition, economic crisis has led to reductions in both public and private spending, and has restricted the access to health care services while increasing inequalities.
+Currently, the cost of the healthcare sector is not sustainable and therefore new ways to more efficiently and effectively use the limited resources must be found.
+In addition, the economic crisis has led to reductions in both public and private spending, and has restricted the access to health care services while increasing inequalities.

 Consultants are called to support Governments to ensure the economic viability of National Healthcare Systems, as well as to design and support reforms of the latter so that sector challenges and improvement of both effectiveness and efficiency are addressed.
 Such a mandate for Consultants should aim at:

-- Strengthening Planning, Budgeting and Monitoring Systems to all Health units;
+- Strengthening Planning, Budgeting and Monitoring Systems to all Health units.

-- Supporting the introduction of modern Purchasing systems – Centralization of Procurement processes;
+- Supporting the introduction of modern Purchasing systems – Centralization of Procurement processes.

-- Designing and supporting control measures for Pharmaceutical Spending;
+- Designing and supporting control measures for Pharmaceutical Spending.

-- Determining National Strategies for Health Insurance;
+- Determining National Strategies for Health Insurance.

-- Designing Improvements in Primary and Secondary Healthcare Services;
+- Designing Improvements in Primary and Secondary Healthcare Services.

-- Improving the organization, management, coordination, monitoring and effectiveness of the mental health system;
+- Improving the organization, management, coordination, monitoring and effectiveness of the mental health system.

-- Developing and introducing quality systems in hospitals and primary health care, as well as systems for the evaluation of the effectiveness and efficiency of the whole sector and its actors;
+- Developing and introducing quality systems in hospitals and primary health care, as well as systems for the evaluation of the effectiveness and efficiency of the whole sector and its actors.

 - Promoting and supporting information technology and e-health services.